IBMStreams/streamsx.inet/README.md

 The FTP operators in namespace com.ibm.streamsx.inet.ftp need the system library libcurl (version 7.19.7 or higher) installed.
 Developers needs additionally the libcurl-devel package.

+Steps to use the `HTTPRequestAsync` operator:
+* Checkout branch HTTPRequestAsync
+* change into directory com.ibm.streamsx.inet.async
+* build the toolkit `ant clean all`
+* a sample is available in directrory samples/HTTPClientAsync
+* build the sample with `make`